Update 20 January 2022 - Announcement from the Prime Minister

-We also encourage everybody to watch the below video from Waltham Forest Burough Council and encourage you to consider how you are paying attention to the safety of those around you, particularly if you are using digital means to pastorally visit people in your community.
-Contact your church safegarding officer if you have any concerns.
+We also encourage everybody to watch the below video from Waltham Forest Borough Council and encourage you to consider how you are paying attention to the safety of those around you, particularly if you are using digital means to pastorally visit people in your community.
+Contact your church safeguarding officer if you have any concerns.

 Get in Touch

 If you would like to get in touch with the circuit team then please do so, click here for our contact us page.
 If anybody from the office team is temporarily unavailable due to being unwell then we will do our best to ensure that an out of office/voicemail is setup to make people aware, so unless you hear differently you can assume that the team will be operating as normal, albeit from home.